rapid7/insightconnect-plugins/sentinelone/help.md

 # Version History

+* 5.1.0 - Add `operational_state` field to input, use API version 2.1, update schema in 'Get Agent Details' and 'Search Agent' actions
 * 5.0.1 - Correct spelling in help.md
 * 5.0.0 - Consolidate various Agent actions | Use API version 2.1 where possible | Delete obsolete Blacklist by IOC Hash and Agent Processes
 * 4.1.1 - Update the Get Threat Summary action to return all threat summaries instead of 10